Site icon Master of Code Global

 Queries Per Day (Usage Volume)

-A significant portion of the traffic (71.9%) originates from YouTube, followed by WhatsApp Webapp (7.0%) and Facebook Desktop (6.9%).
-Moreover, the bounce rate stands at 31.5%, with users averaging 4.5 pages per visit and spending roughly 8 minutes per session.
+A significant portion of referral traffic originates from YouTube (71.9%), followed by WhatsApp (7.0%) and Facebook (6.9%).
+The bounce rate stands at 33.47%, with users averaging 3.55 pages per visit and spending roughly 5 minutes 52 seconds per session.

 ChatGPT Users Demographics

-Interestingly, professionals in higher-paid technical and knowledge-driven roles are significantly more likely to employ GPT at work.
-Adoption rates reach 57% in computer-related fields, 50% in management and business, 48% in engineering and science, and 44% in other professional roles, and just 40% across non-professional occupations.
+Professionals in knowledge-driven roles lead adoption.
+Rates reach 57% in computer-related fields, 50% in management and business, 48% in engineering and science, 44% in other professional roles, and 40% across non-professional occupations.

 Work-related usage is also strongly tied to education level.
-45% of US. adults with postgraduate degrees use ChatGPT daily, compared with just 17% of those with a high school diploma or less.
-Similarly, individuals with higher education – 34% with a bachelor’s and 39% with a postgraduate degree – are the most likely to turn to the chatbot for learning.
+45% of U.S. adults with postgraduate degrees use ChatGPT daily, compared with just 17% of those with a high school diploma or less.

 Regional User-Based СhatGPT Statistics: USA, Europe, Global